 If you follow a vegan or vegetarian diet, chances are you've tried to make a vegan meatloaf.
 You've most likely had a version of this classic meat-free staple around the holidays.
 Nut loafs and lentil loafs are frequently the centerpiece of a vegan or vegetarian Christmas or Thanksgiving feast (and with good reason!)

 I wanted to make a recipe that allows everyone, including allergy sufferers, to partake in an amazing holiday dinner.
 So, my lentil meatloaf recipe is free of nuts and other common allergens.
 Plus, it's gluten free!
 And, the good news is, that you can enjoy this ultimate comfort food anytime of the year!

-The secret to the perfect vegan lentil meatloaf is the perfect mix of dry and wet ingredients.
-I'll show you how to cook the lentils properly, so that your lentil meatloaf comes out with the perfect texture (not soggy!).
+The secret to the perfect vegan meatloaf is the perfect mix of dry and wet ingredients.
+I'll show you how to cook the lentils properly, so that your vegan meatloaf comes out with the perfect texture (not soggy!).
 Let's get started!

 - Flaxseed: Flaxseeds mixed with water make the perfect vegan egg replacer.

 - Dried Puy Lentils: Puy lentils cook faster than other lentil, yet they still retain a firm bite, which makes them the perfect lentil for this meatloaf.

 - Vegetable Stock: You can use a DIY vegetable stock, or a pre-packaged one.

 - Olive Oil: This whole recipe only contains one tablespoon of olive oil!
 We're using just a small amount to saute the base ingredients.

 - Onions, Carrots and Celery: I'm listing these three ingredients together as they're holy trinity of the flavor base of this vegan lentil meatloaf!
 In fact, this combination of ingredients has been used as a culinary flavor base for centuries.
 It's referred to by the French as mirepoix and by the Italians as soffritto.